-I have been fairly nervous about starting mindfeed.org*.
+I have been fairly nervous about starting mindfeed.org.
 Like you, I fear ridicule, rejection, and criticism.
 Although I don’t understand exactly why, I find myself differentiating between the criticism of others and the criticism of myself.
 Perhaps the reason involves the perceived intention of the criticism.
 I know that when I criticize myself, it is done with the purpose of improving or bettering some aspect of myself.
 However, improving myself is not the result of every personal criticism.
 During certain periods of my life, self-criticism nearly cost me my life.
-Nevertheless, in general, I employ self-criticism for beneficial purposes.
+Nevertheless, in general, I try to employ self-criticism for beneficial purposes.

 On the other hand, when it comes to the criticism of others, it is impossible to know absolutely the intention behind the criticism.
 It may in fact be in your best interest, or it may be meant to rip you down and cause you harm.
 The good news is that, in either case, you have the option of effectively dealing with criticism and even growing, learning and improving from it.
 Although I do not have all the answers, I did manage finally to get over my fear of publishing my personal thoughts for the world to read, and here is how I did it.